 Ways To Learn How To Do Things Alone

 I think people look at doing something alone as either boring or overwhelming.
-Like they wouldn’t DARE think to sit at a restaurant to eat solo, and instead would order takeout.
+They wouldn’t DARE think to sit at a restaurant to eat solo, and instead would order takeout.
 Or heading to a museum as if people will look at you funny because you’re alone.
 Real talk?
 No one cares!
 These are only your own insecurities coming out.
 And overcoming them by learning how to do things alone will have so many benefits.
 From being more self aware, self-confident, reduce stress and improve your mental health.
 It helps you feel more independent, gets you more in touch with your emotions and thoughts.
 The list goes on!
-These are a few of my practical tips to learning how to do things alone more easily.
+These are a few of my practical tips for learning how to do things alone more easily.

 When trying out this whole being alone thing, it’s important to start small.
 No need to head out on a solo trip that is sort of eat pray love style.
 But going to a coffee shop to grab a latte and enjoy it outside while people watching?
 That’s a great way to start.
 And once you get comfortable doing that and gain some confidence, move on to something that takes a little more time, or gets you a bit out of your comfort zone.
-The more you stretch your being alone muscle, the more confident and comfortable you’ll grow in your own skin.
+The more you stretch your being-alone muscle, the more confident and comfortable you’ll grow in your own skin.

 I’m here to tell you that literally, no one cares that you’re alone.
 I’ve worked at restaurants for YEARS and never once thought “oh that poor soul is all alone”.
 Never.
 As a matter of fact, I always wondered what their story was.
 I find people who are comfortable being alone to be super interesting.
 Go into your activity being optimistic and knowing that you have nothing to lose.